zhanghengdev/MutualGuide/README.md

 <img align="center" src="https://github.com/zhangheng19931123/MutualGuide/blob/master/doc/mg.svg">

 # Introduction
-MutualGuidance is a compact object detector specially designed for embedded devices.
+MutualGuide is a compact object detector specially designed for embedded devices.
 Comparing to existing detectors, this repo contains two key features.

 Firstly, the Mutual Guidance mecanism assigns labels to the classification task based on the prediction on the localization task, and vice versa, alleviating the misalignment problem between both tasks; Secondly, the teacher-student prediction disagreements guides the knowledge transfer in a feature-based detection distillation framework, thereby reducing the performance gap between both models.

 For more details, please refer to our [ACCV paper](https://openaccess.thecvf.com/content/ACCV2020/html/Zhang_Localize_to_Classify_and_Classify_to_Localize_Mutual_Guidance_in_ACCV_2020_paper.html) and [BMVC paper](https://www.bmvc2021.com/).

 # Planning